Update rollups for Windows

 You can manually download the Rollups from the Update History page of Microsoft by following the steps given below:

 - The Updates History webpage of Microsoft lists down all the windows rollup updates of every release.
 You can download any updates from the catalog by clicking the link which is on the same page.
-For example, if you're looking forward to download an update rollup for Windows Server you can download wsus rollup updates from this Microsoft page.
+For example, if you're looking forward to download an update rollup for Windows Server you can download WSUS update rollups from this Microsoft page.

-- After clicking on the link, you'll be provided with two options: 32-bit version and 62-bit version of the WSUS Rollup Updates.
+- After clicking on the link, you'll be provided with two options: 32-bit version and 64-bit version of the WSUS rollup updates.
 You can choose according to which version your system is running in.

 - You can save the downloaded file to your hard disc.